 Planning your itinerary

-Next up?
-Deciding what to do when you’re in North Carolina!
+Now it’s time to decide what to do when you’re in North Carolina.
 Thanks to the beaches and rolling mountains, there are lots of chances to get outdoors and enjoy the scenery and fresh air.
 But North Carolina has many other attractions as well, from historic sites to museums to amusement parks.
-You’re sure to find something the whole family will enjoy!
+You’re sure to find things for the whole family to enjoy.

 Features and attractions in North Carolina

 A great way to explore North Carolina is by taking a scenic drive through the state.
-You can cover a lot of ground this way, but still see some amazing sights along the way.
+You can cover a lot of ground this way and see some amazing sights.
 The Blue River Parkway is a 469-mile drive, and 252 of those miles are in North Carolina.
 It winds through the Appalachians and connects Shenandoah National Park to Great Smoky Mountains National Park.
 The Forest Heritage National Scenic Byway passes through the trees, waterfalls, and mountains of the Pisgah National Forest.

 You should also check out some of North Carolina’s landmarks.
-Clingmans Dome is the highest mountain in Great Smoky Mountains National Park and the highest point in Tennessee.
+Kuwohi, formerly known as Clingmans Dome, is the highest mountain in Great Smoky Mountains National Park and the highest point in Tennessee.
 The Biltmore Estate in Asheville is an 8,000-acre property that was built by George Vanderbilt as his home.
 Today, guests can tour the estate and shop, dine, and even stay on-site.

 Finally, be sure to visit some of the national sites in North Carolina.
 The Wright Brothers National Memorial celebrates the men’s aeronautical achievements and recreates their Kitty Hawk camp.
 Cape Hatteras National Seashore is a popular destination for people seeking a beach vacation at the Outer Banks.